pimcore/skeleton/README.md

     * The admin interface, using the credentials you have chosen above:
       <http://localhost/admin>

-You can now navigate your browser to https://localhost or https://localhost/admin.
-The default docker-compose comes with PHP 8.1 on debian and mariadb 10.7.

 ## Other demo/skeleton packages
 - [Pimcore Basic Demo](https://github.com/pimcore/demo)